 He does. not. care.

 Do you think the Good Samaritan was doctrinally pure?
 Absolutely not.
 The Samaritans had all kinds of wrong thinking about God and were religiously despised.
-Imagine Jesus telling a story of the good Mormon, good Jehovah's Witness, or even (gasp) the Good Muslim while the two Christians ignore the wounded man to get an idea of the point he was making.
+To get an idea of the point he was making, imagine Jesus telling a story of the good Mormon, good Jehovah’s Witness, or even (gasp) the Good Muslim, stopping to help while the two Christian pastors ignore the wounded man.

 But no, it was the Jewish priests who earned the disapproval in Jesus’ story.
 The guy who had the Bible all wrong was the one he praised.